IsaacMwendwa/Udacity-Data-Analyst-Nanodegree-Project-3/README.md

 Loan Original Amount vs. Loan Term and Prosper Score
 * The Loan Original Amount; and Prosper Rating (numeric) and Term share a positive relationship.
 Hence, the Loan Original Amount increases as the Prosper Rating (numeric) increases, and also as the Loan Term increases

-Prosper SCore vs. Borrower APR and Loan Original Amount
+Prosper Score vs. Borrower APR and Loan Original Amount
 * The plots show that the Loan Original Amount increase with an increase in the Prosper Rating (numeric) and a decrease in Borrower APR
 * However, there is an interesting and surprising observation from the three features
 * When the Prosper Rating (numeric) is above 6 (top ratings) and the Loan Original Amount increases; there is an abnormal behaviour of the Borrower APR increasing